BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Current Ticks
 ^^^^^^^^^^^^^
 (NB: this is mainly for testing and may later be removed.)
-A readable value that provides a 2-byte (big-endian) value that is the number of milliseconds elapsed since the controller started.
+A readable value that provides a 4-byte (little-endian) value that is the number of milliseconds elapsed since the controller started.

     type: 0x03
     len: 0

 Dynamic Container